Solutions

 There is yet another innovation within the Bio-FlexGen project: The catalytic steam reforming.

-The Bio-FlexGen engineers will convert tar and lighter hydrocarbons in the dusty syngas to H2 and CO – and this will be brought from TRL2 to TRL 3!
+The Bio-FlexGen engineers will convert tar and lighter hydrocarbons in the dusty syngas to H2 and CO – and this will be brought from TRL2 to TRL 3!g

 Energy sector